Flow-State1/flowstate/README.md

   - Run command: git status (To verify you are working on the appropriate branch before commiting)
   - Run command: git add .
 (To add any new files, if you created any.
 If not ignore)
   - Run command: git commit -m "commit message that should be descriptive"
-  - Run command: git push
+  - Run command: git push (To send everything to the remote branch on the repository)

 =======================================================